Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Abstract

 \section{Abstract}

-This paper presents a self-supervised method for detecting the active speaker in a multi-person spoken interaction scenario.
-We argue that this capability is a fundamental prerequisite for any artificial cognitive system attempting to acquire language in social settings.
-Our methods are able to detect an arbitrary number of possibly overlapping active speakers based exclusively on visual information about their face.
-Our methods do not rely on external annotations, thus complying with cognitive development.
-Instead, they use information from the auditory modality to support learning in the visual domain.
-The methods have been extensively evaluated on a large multi-person face-to-face interaction dataset.
-The results reach an accuracy of 80\% on a multi-speaker setting.
-We believe this system represents an essential component of any artificial cognitive system or robotic platform engaging in social interaction.
+This paper presents a self-supervised method for visual detection of the active speaker in a multi-person spoken interaction scenario.
+Active speaker detection is a fundamental prerequisite for any artificial cognitive system attempting to acquire language in social settings.
+The proposed method is intended to complement the acoustic detection of the active speaker, thus improving the system robustness in noisy conditions.
+The method can detect an arbitrary number of possibly overlapping active speakers based exclusively on visual information about their face.
+Furthermore, the method does not rely on external annotations, thus complying with cognitive development.
+Instead, the method uses information from the auditory modality to support learning in the visual domain.
+This paper reports an extensive evaluation of the proposed method using a large multi-person face-to-face interaction dataset.
+The results show good performance in a speaker dependent setting.
+However, in a speaker independent setting the proposed method yields a significantly lower performance.
+We believe that the proposed method represents an essential component of any artificial cognitive system or robotic platform engaging in social interactions.